Parks Quick Menu

 Victory Park and Rieger Park

-Covering 48 acres just south of downtown Albion, these adjoining riverbank parks include a waterfall, a wooded area, a natural spring and a formal garden.
-Victory Park was named at the conclusion of World War I; Rieger Park was named for Hugo A. Rieger.
-Recreation offerings include a the Victory for Kids playground (constructed in a community build in 2003), bandshell, baseball and football fields, a popular disc golf course, courts for shuffleboard, basketball and volleyball, a sledding hill, a skating pond, a small beach and swimming area (with restrooms and a changing area), a fitness trail and a Recreation Pavilion.
+Covering 48 acres just south of downtown Albion, these adjoining riverbank parks include a waterfall, a wooded area, a natural spring, and a formal garden.
+Victory Park was named at the conclusion of World War I; Rieger Park was named after Hugo A. Rieger.
+Recreation offerings include the Victory for Kids playground (constructed in a community build in 2003), a bandshell, baseball and football fields, a popular disc golf course, courts for shuffleboard, basketball, and volleyball, a sledding hill, a skating pond, a small beach and swimming area (with restrooms and a changing area), a fitness trail and a Recreation Pavilion.
 Restrooms are available.
 The Recreation Pavilion may be rented for use by groups or individuals; contact the Public Works Department at (517) 629-2479 if you would like to reserve the Pavilion.

 Albion River Trail (Back to Top)

 The Albion River Trail is a 10 to14 foot wide paved path running along the Kalamazoo River for 1.6 miles through Albion.
 You can walk, run, bike, rollerblade, or skateboard on the trail.
 This is a non-motorized vehicle trail, with the exception of vehicles for handicap accessibility.

 Built on the old West Ward School site, Holland Park's 6.4 acres offer basketball and tennis courts, a picnic shelter, a playground, and a memorial to Robert Holland, Sr., who was instrumental in abolishing segregation in Albion.
 A restroom is available.

 McAuliffe Park (Back to Top)